< back to Blog home

 Yes, cooking wine has an average alcohol content of around 16% ABV.
 This means that 16 ml would be pure ethyl alcohol in a 100 ml sample.
 It also makes the wine have a higher alcohol content than many drinking wines and gives it a rich body.
 The alcohol content is so high because most of it is intended to be burned off during the cooking process.
 Cooking options can still suffer from wine oxidation, so make sure to seal it up unless you want to be cooking with a stale wine.
 Trust us, air doesn't help it so put away that new wine decanter.

 Some white cooking wines have a lower amount of alcohol than the average, so it's important to read the label before using it.
 The alcohol level greatly affects the final outcome when cooking with wine.
-We recommend sticking to a dry wine if you want to use a white wine in the cooking process.
+We recommend sticking to a dry wine if you want to use a type of white wine in the cooking process.

 Can You Get Drunk Off Cooking Wine?